loic-sharma/remote_hot_reload/README.md

       home: const Scaffold(
         body: Column(
           children: [
-            // Supports all of Dart, including if statements and for loops! for (final name in ['Foo', 'Bar'])
+            // Supports all of Dart, including if and for expressions! for (final name in ['Foo', 'Bar'])
               // Supports custom widgets!
               Greeter(name),